Skip to primary navigation Skip to content Skip to footer

 A vintage photo of a steam engine on the tracks at the Strasburg Rail Road.

-If you google Strasburg, Pennsylvania, it’s impossible not to find a mention of its railroad.
+If you Google Strasburg, Pennsylvania, it’s impossible not to find a mention of its railroad.
 Since the borough’s founding in 1816, Strasburg has earned its nickname of “train town,” so clearly its railroad plays an important role in the history of Strasburg, PA.

-Though it’s in its 190th year of service, Strasburg Rail Road’s survival was tested many times in the past.
+Though it’s in its 192th year of service, Strasburg Rail Road’s survival was tested many times in the past.
 Learn how Strasburg Rail Road’s history has shaped the town into the thriving historic destination it’s come to be today.

-The Borough of Strasburg
+The Borough Of Strasburg

 Before the Borough of Strasburg was officially established, it was occupied by French settlers.
 French hunter and fur trader, Pierre Bezailion, set up camp in the area in 1693.
 During that time, he initiated trade along an ancient Native American trail known as “the Old Conestoga Road” with local Delaware Indians.